Montclair NJ Possession of Marijuana Defense Attorney

 Although it has been decriminalized in other states, marijuana is still classified as a Schedule I Controlled Dangerous Substance in New Jersey.
 As a result, a person found in possession of any amount of marijuana, unless prescribed for a medical condition by a registered physician, is vulnerable to criminal charges.
 In fact, possession of marijuana under 50 grams is among the most common drug offenses in the State and is punishable by a 6-month period of driver’s license suspension, significant fines, and even up to 6 months of imprisonment.
 In addition, if marijuana is discovered in a motor vehicle, a person can also be charged with possession of a controlled dangerous substance in a motor vehicle, which is a separate violation that entails a 2-year mandatory period of driver’s license suspension.

-Attorney Roy W. Breslow has seen tens of thousands of marijuana cases during his over 40 years of practice as a Prosecutor, Deputy Attorney General, and criminal defense attorney in New Jersey.
-He has assisted countless clients in having their marijuana cases dismissed outright, as well as through enrollment in a diversionary program such as conditional discharge.
-To speak with Mr. Breslow about how he can help you to successfully resolve your marijuana charges and expunge your criminal record to erase any record of your arrest, contact his offices anytime.
+The attorneys at Breslow Law Offices have seen tens of thousands of marijuana cases.
+They have assisted countless clients in having their marijuana cases dismissed outright, as well as through enrollment in a diversionary program such as conditional discharge.
+To speak with an attorneys at Breslow Law Offices about how he can help you to successfully resolve your marijuana charges and expunge your criminal record to erase any record of your arrest, contact their office anytime.

 Possession of Marijuana Under 50 Grams in New Jersey: N.J.S.A.
 2C:35-10(a)